sideos/sideos-did-method/README.md

 #### misattribution

 The interaction protocols processing sideos DIDs are protected on multiple layers against misattribution and account-take-over.
-On an identity layer SSI ensures the authenticity of datagrams, whereas the interaction layer, e.g. within a mobile phone's environment or on cloud agents acting on behalf of a user are subject of the environmental security layer.
+On an identity layer SSI ensures the authenticity of datagrams, whereas the interaction layer, e.g. within a mobile phone's environment or on cloud agents acting on behalf of a user are a focus point of the environmental security layer.

 #### correlation

 The correlation of data captured during the CRUD operations of a sideos DID transaction or during related SSI-based interactions may lead to insights affecting the privacy.
-Although the communication channel is encrypted the parties involved in the communication may try to correlate data elements to other information available.
+Although the communication channel is encrypted, the communication parties involved may try to correlate data elements to other information available.
 The correlation is addressed in the way a sideos presentation is created by processing only data relevant in an interaction.
-No additional data is involved, not in plain nor encrypted or hashed.
+No additional data is involved, not in plain nor encrypted or hashed format.

 #### identification

-The topic identification as addressed in the section 5.2.2 of the [RFC6973](https://datatracker.ietf.org/doc/html/rfc6973#section-5.2.2) is what SSI is about.
+The topic of identification as addressed in the section 5.2.2 of the [RFC6973](https://datatracker.ietf.org/doc/html/rfc6973#section-5.2.2) is what SSI is about.
 The inherent characteristics of the technology ensure that the identity of interacting individuals can be validated.
-The natural person or physical object to be identified by SSI credentials have to be linked on the layer above SSI and out of scope of this document.
+The natural person or physical object to be identified by SSI credentials have to be linked to the layer above SSI and are out of scope for this document.

 #### secondary use